This post may contain affiliate links. Please read my disclosure policy.

 Can you make these biscuits gluten-free ?

 Yep!
-Just be sure to use gluten-free all-purpose flour.
+Just use 1:1 gluten-free all-purpose flour.

 Can you make these biscuits dairy-free?